amenk/SelfScripts/README.md

 *   mysql-stripped-dump.sh

-    Dumps a MySql database.
-For some unimportant tables, only the structure is dumped
+    Template for a script to dumps a MySQL database.
+For some unimportant tables, only the structure is dumped.

-*   cmc: Clear Magento Cache
+*   clear-magento-cache

     Clear various magento caches.
-Has support for AIToc extensions
+Has support for AIToc extensions.

 License